 You're not a bad parent.
 These sorts of scenarios frequently crop up in every parent's life.
 It's important to think about potential scenarios that could unfold and be prepared for them.
 Understanding the risks, and the importance of water safety, will allow you to act in the moment in the best possible way.
 Practicing responding to unexpected events will allow you to react with water safety in mind when the situation presents itself.

 Whether your pediatrician has the opportunity to discuss water safety with you or not, you need to take water safety seriously.
 Understand the risks, and the fun, that water provides.
-By doing everything you can as a parent to prevent situations where drowning can occur and enrolling your children in swimming lessons at an early age, you will give your family all the tools they need to be safer in and around water.
+By doing everything you can as a parent to prevent situations where drowning can occur and enrolling your children in swim lessons at an early age, you will give your family all the tools they need to be safer in and around water.

 Your pediatrician is a great resource.
 Talk to your doctor about water safety, and about swim lessons.
 And remember, practicing water safety strategies is Dr. Molly approved!